-Carolina has been an online health writer for one year.
-Her articles focus on her transition to vegetarianism.
+Carolina has been an online writer for five years, using her experience to help others

 Whether it is for dietary or ethical reasons, going vegetarian is a delicate personal decision.
 I used to think that my diet was just a small part of my daily life, but after quitting meat and animal products, I have come to realize that food is a social activity, and as such, it affects our relationships with other people and with ourselves.

 Even now, when we have access to a lot of dietary information (thanks to the internet), there are a lot of myths and prejudice surrounding this diet.
 You might have heard rumors about vegetarianism making you feel weak.
 You might also have been told that it is expensive.

 The truth is, not everyone has access to vegetables or other fresh ingredients, but that fact applies to any type of diet.
 Also, a well-planned vegetarian diet will not affect your body in any negative way, as long as you find the right substitutes and use ingredients that provide nutritional value.

 If you're willing to get rid of animal products in your meals, there's a discipline obstacle you'll need to hurdle.
 After all, you might be used to certain flavors and textures.
 Giving up some dishes might seem like too big of a challenge or a hassle, but it's not impossible.

 - You don't have to go to special restaurants.

 - You will open yourself to new flavors.